Table of Contents (TOC)

 Particularly in developing or emerging nations ALL forms of localized transportation serve all economic levels including the wealthy & tourists.
 Certainly, the wealthy may use the most comfortable, while lesser folks & the more adventurous tourist will use local buses, commuter trains, tuk-tuks, rickshaws, motorcycles, and bicycles.

 Sometimes transportation choice is defined by availability, cost, & usefulness in the situation you find yourself in.
-Availability may be serendipitously whatever passes for transport in that location at that time. [spplk (?): Transportation ]
+Availability may be serendipitously whatever passes for transport in that location at that time.
+Please SEE: 10.
+FIT Transportation: (full)

 ANECDOTE:

-2) Yet, ironically, in Ollantaytambo, Peru (last town before Machu Picchu) only a ratty old taxi was willing to drive me up a steep mountainside’s rough dirt road to drop me off to hike back down thru Inca ruins & still functioning agricultural terraces.
+2) Yet, ironically, in Ollantaytambo, Peru (last town before Machu Picchu) only a ratty old taxi was available to drive me up a steep mountainside’s rough dirt road to drop me off to hike back down thru Inca ruins & still functioning Inca agricultural terraces.

 V. Tuk Tuks, Rickshaws & palanquins:

-A tuk-tuk is a motorized version of the bicycle rickshaw which replaced the traditional human-pulled rickshaw which, in turn, replaced the even earlier ‘palanquin’ or sedan chair (kago); used in South America’s 18th & 19th Century mountains, PIK
+A tuk-tuk is a motorized version of the bicycle rickshaw that replaced the traditional human-pulled rickshaw which, in turn, replaced the even earlier ‘palanquin’ or sedan chair (kago); used in South America’s 18th & 19th Century mountains,

 “The Silla” was a chair-like device that, like a backpack, carried 1 person on the back of another.
 A similar device is apparently still in use on Huangshan Mountains of Anhui province in Eastern China although I saw none walking down that mountain.